autoscalerhq/Autoscaler/README.md

 🔍 **Monitoring**: Monitor your system's metrics in real-time, ensuring you're always aware of its performance.

-📥 **Ingestion**: Easily ingest data from multiple sources to make informed scaling decisions.
+📥 **Ingestion**: Ingest data from multiple sources to make informed scaling decisions.

 🧩 **Modular Scalers**: Choose from a variety of pre-built scalers or create custom ones that fit your unique requirements.

-🗃️ **Multiple Database Support**: AutoScaler supports a wide range of databases, ensuring compatibility with your preferred data storage solution.
+🗃️ **Multiple Database Support**: Autoscaler supports a wide range of databases, ensuring compatibility with your preferred data storage solution.

 💾 **Data Management**: Efficiently handle and manage data, avoiding data-related bottlenecks.

-🔗 **Cross-System Correlation**: AutoScaler can intelligently correlate data from different systems, providing a comprehensive view of your entire infrastructure.
+🔗 **Cross-System Correlation**: Autoscaler can intelligently correlate data from different systems, providing a comprehensive view of your entire infrastructure.

 🔒 **VPC PrivateLinks**: Keep your data and communication secure with VPC PrivateLinks support.